The Comedy of Being: Martin Heidegger

 I knew before I even saw any reviews or previews that Jennifer Lopez is not going to strip in this movie.
 Like Natalie Wood and Demi Moore and Jennifer Aniston, who have all played strippers in movies, she will embrace the peculiarly feminine trope of screaming “look at me!
 I’m SO naughty!” without actually doing anything all that naughty.
 She will somehow convey that she didn’t really want to play the role but just had to.
 That somehow, this film about persuading men to give you money to take off your clothes, is really about female empowerment.

-She will not do this film unless the director ensures that when she does her pole dance, the audience simply goes wild.
-We don’t– it’s a rather pedestrian pole dance, and, fit as she is, Lopez is still 50– but the audience in the film are directed to go while and shower the stage with money.
+She will not do this film unless the director ensures that when she does her pole dance, the “audience” simply goes wild.
+We don’t– it’s a rather pedestrian pole dance, and, fit as she is, Lopez is still 50– but the audience in the film are actually paid extras directed to “go wild” and shower the stage with money.
 And we are supposed to believe that this is a kind of gutsy performance, the result of dedication and discipline and months of training.

 She will fully expect, and the entertainment press will fully deliver, reviews that rave about her astonishing beauty.
 Who would even think she was 50 years old?
 And some reviewers will give her extra points for playing a character they think the audience thinks is dark or conflicted or interesting on some level that eludes me.